vik16nathan/allen_connectome_qc/README.md

 ## Quickstart to Reproduce Results
-Note that there are two stages: one before manual QC (downloading/thresholding/automated QC/making manual QC images) and one after manual QC.
+Note that there are two stages: before manual QC (downloading/thresholding/automated QC/making manual QC images) and after manual QC (rebuilding connectomes/visualizing changes/graph theory analyses).
 To reproduce our results, you can use our manual QC ratings provided within a subdirectory (stored as a .csv file).

-1. ./run-all-before-manual-QC.sh
+1. `./run-all-before-manual-QC.sh`
-2. ./run-all-after-manual-QC.sh
+2. `./run-all-after-manual-QC.sh`

 ## Full Analysis